 My brother Brian married very young, as soon as he graduated from agricultural college in Aberdeen, and he and Susan had a baby two years after that.
 They were living in Inverness, where he worked for the Forestry Commission, and they bought a flat with his share of my grandmother's money.
 After several years, with the house prices increasing, he managed to buy a house in the attractive area of Crown, and within five minutes walking distance of the high street.
 I would visit them three or four times a year, and, when they moved into the Crown house, I would often stay with them rather than with my parents who lived on the other side of town and quite far from its centre.
 But I would never stay for long, feeling that after about three days the domestic situation somehow possessed a rhythm stronger than my own, or rather that I couldn't find my rhythm no matter how I would try to counter theirs.

-I would get up around the same time as they would, at about seven thirty, but while they would busy themselves showering and eating breakfast, I would sit and write for a couple of hours on some impending article until after my brother had gone to work, and my sister-in-law had taken James to school, and then she would go off for coffee afterwards with one or two of the other parents.
-It was only then that I would have my breakfast, and after that return to writing for another hour before meeting up with Susan for a tea or a light lunch in town.
-In the afternoon I would usually go for a walk on my own, and then spend a couple of hours reading in a caf.
+I would get up around the same time as them, at about seven thirty, but while they busied themselves showering and eating breakfast, I would sit and write for a couple of hours on some impending article until after my brother had gone to work, and my sister-in-law had taken James to school, and then she would go off for coffee afterwards with one or two of the other parents.
+It was only then that I would have my breakfast and after that return to writing for another hour before meeting up with Susan for a tea or a light lunch in town.
+In the afternoon I usually went for a walk on my own, and then would spend a couple of hours reading in a caf.
 When James got back from school we would play for a while.
-Obviously this pattern that was close to my routine in Edinburgh could only work during the week, and so I would usually arrive on a Tuesday or Wednesday and leave by Saturday lunchtime.
-I would usually stay for the Friday night because Brian and Susan would be able to unwind, and Susan would make up a large dinner, with plenty of wine accompanying it, and then we would talk late into the night after eating.
-But I always felt a sense of relief when getting on the train, as if I was escaping a life of domesticity that, if I were to stay for a day or two longer, would ensnare me.
+Obviously, this pattern that was close to my routine in Edinburgh could only work during the week, and so I usually arrived on a Tuesday or Wednesday and left by Saturday lunchtime.
+I usually stayed on Friday night because Brian and Susan would be able to unwind, and Susan would make up a large dinner, with plenty of wine accompanying it, and then we might all talk late into the night after eating.
+But I always felt a sense of relief when getting on the train, as if I was escaping a life of domesticity that, if I were to stay for a day or two longer, was likely to ensnare me.

 After writing one of these profiles I got into a conversation with someone in a caf one afternoon in Edinburgh - a man in his late sixties - and found myself talking about the lives of some of the actors I was writing on, and wanted to know whether this just happened to be celebrity living, or did it say something about the times.
 He knew that I was asking him to tell me his life story, and so he divulged that he did his national service in the early fifties, that he married shortly afterwards, had two kids, divorced in the mid-sixties, re-married by the end of the decade, had another daughter with his second wife, divorced by the mid-seventies, and remarried for a third time in the early eighties.
 His third wife, who was a few years younger than him when they married, had died, childless, a couple of years ago he said.
 He was still in touch with one daughter, from his second marriage, but his daughters from the first held him responsible for their parents' divorce, and he hadn't seen them in many years.
 I wanted to ask him how he had coped with so much life - he had also talked about various jobs overseas earning good money, and periods of long-term unemployment where he'd felt completely devoid of self-respect.
 But my own life experience seemed so non-existent next to his I didn't even feel entitled to ask such a question.